 Migrants are more valuable than indigenous

 In addition, the left authorities are successfully fighting the manifestation of xenophobia among compatriots.
-In particular, at the end of May, in an earlier populated predominantly Pontian Greek suburban area of Athens, Aspropyrgos, another clash with its new migrant inhabitants from Pakistan took place.
-Complex relations between the newcomers and the indigenous residents of the area were formed after the Pakistanis raped two local women last year.
+In particular, at the end of May, in the previously populated predominantly Pontian Greeks suburban area of Athens, Aspropyrgos, another clash with its new inhabitants - migrants from Pakistan - took place.
+Complex relations between the newcomers and the indigenous inhabitants of the area were formed after the Pakistanis raped two local women last year.
 At the same time, with the support of anarchists, they managed to go to an unsanctioned rally, having previously peed on the monument to the victims of the genocide of the Pontic Greeks.
 It is clear that the escapade ended in a mass brawl, but the police detained, as usual, exclusively Greeks.
-A week ago, the indignation of the Greek population splashed out onto the streets for another reason: in early June, in the Athenian region of Akharnon, an 23-year-old gypsy who shot in the air during the holiday killed an 11-year-old Greek boy.
-The shooter was sentenced to three years in prison, but the politically correct authorities satisfied his request for a postponement of the execution of the sentence, releasing him to freedom, which caused indignation among the Athenians, who knew the Gypsies' ability to suddenly "disappear" and "leak" across borders.
+A week ago, the indignation of the Greek population splashed out on the streets for another reason: in early June, in the Athenian region of Akharnon, a 23-year-old gypsy who shot in the air during the holiday killed an 11-year-old Greek boy.
+The shooter was sentenced to three years in prison, but the politically correct authorities granted his request for a postponement of the execution of the verdict, releasing him to freedom, which caused resentment among the Athenians, who knew the Gypsies' ability to suddenly "disappear" and "leak" across borders.